 Any other details with respect to the disruption and actions being taken that aircraft operators may find useful.

+Note: NOTAM should contain only one subject and one condition.
+The list above should be a series of NOTAM as may be applicable to the situation,

-In the event that an FIR International NOTAM Office is unable to issue the NOTAM, the (alternate) International NOTAM Office at adjacent FIRs will take action to issue the NOTAM pertaining to the status or closure of airspace upon notification by affected FIR or ICAO WACAF/EASAF Regional Office
+In the event that an FIR International NOTAM Office is unable to issue the NOTAM, the (alternate) International NOTAM Office at adjacent FIRs will take action to issue the NOTAM pertaining to the status or closure of airspace upon notification by affected FIR or ICAO WACAF/EASAF Regional Office in line with service level agreement.

 It is necessary that in addition to the development and publication of State Contingency Plan, a Memorandum of Understanding (MOU) be developed and signed between States where delegation of the provision of air traffic services by an adjacent FIR is anticipated on behalf of an affected FIR.
 The MOU should provide an avenue for such States or FIRs to clearly stipulate additional details not contained in the Contingency plan.
 The MOU may contain the following details: